 They found that 25 percent of the forum participants reported that CBD oil was therapeutic in treating ADHD.
 Eight percent said it was harmful.
 The researchers concluded that the responses were significantly skewed positively.

 The researchers noted that this was the first study to investigate online forum responses, which are helpful when there is insufficient research.
 A question about self-selecting forums of this kind is respondent motivation.

 Another online medical source reports that although they can’t advise using CBD oil to treat ADHD because of the lack of actual research, the response from users who have tried it has been overwhelmingly positive.
 They remind readers that the long-term effects of CBD oil are still unknown.

 We’ve also heard many success stories from patients and parents using CBD oil for ADHD in our Facebook groups.
 Our CBD Oil Users Group and CBD Oil for Kids group are great places to ask questions and learn more from others who are also using CBD oil products for ADHD.

 Summary – CBD Oil for ADHD

 In conclusion, there have not been enough research studies on the use of CBD oil for ADHD to definitively say it is effective or not.
 Limited research studies to date and anecdotal feedback from online forums indicate that CBD oil can be effective in reducing hyperactivity and increasing concentration.
 However, the effects can vary by individual and it won’t work for everyone because everyone has a unique endocannabinoid system.

 However, before starting CBD oil, and especially before combining it with or stopping any prescription medications, we highly recommend that you consult with your medical professional.

 Furthermore, hemp-derived CBD oil products are now federally legal in the U.S. and attitudes towards cannabis products are changing for the better.
-We hope to see an increase in medical research on this topic in 2019 and beyond, and we’ll keep this article updated with new findings.
+We hope to see an increase in medical research on this topic, and we’ll keep this article updated with new findings.